What is Baptism?

 Baptism is a symbol of what God has already done for us in Christ, in regenerating our heart.
 It is an outward expression of an inward reality.
 Baptism signified that a former way of life has been put to death and depicts a release from the mastery of sin.
 The Branch practices and teaches believer’s baptism.

 If you are interested in getting baptized at the Branch, email Josh@thebranchcorvallis.org and set up a meeting.
 Also download the attached form, fill it out and bring it to the meeting.
-Baptisms occur throughout the year during our Sunday night gatherings.
+Baptisms occur throughout the year during our Sunday morning gathering.

 Take the Next Step.
 Baptisms occur throughout the year during our Sunday night gatherings.